Last updated on

 Venice is a unique city in many ways and so there are many ways to discover it as well (while taking beautiful pictures of it).
 There are tons of things to add to your itinerary and you can’t possibly do them all in one trip.
 There are things you must do, the foods you must try, places you have to visit.
 And there’s just one question – how do you choose and how do you prioritize?

 We’ve done many things in Venice and there’s still left a lot to desire.
 So we’ve made this list of over 10 fun things you can do in the city.
 These things may not be on everyone’s itinerary but we sure had a great time while doing them.

 What's This About?

 Find a Cozy Little Cafe for a Delicious Cup of Coffee

 This might be obvious, but Venice is full of cozy little cafes where you can sit down for a cup of great coffee.
 Those Italians know how to make it great!
 What might not be obvious is that you shouldn’t settle just for any coffee shop.
-I mean, you can grab one to go at a local McDonald’s but where’s fun in that?
+I mean, you can grab one to go at a local McDonald’s but where’s the fun in that?
 Spend your time looking for a romantic place to discover the real taste of Italian coffee.